 As a result the information will be separated into different columns allowing you to start working on it as you wish.

-All this explanation can be the other way round, it can happen that initially you use (;) as separator and allyour csv file looks moved so then you will have to follow the steps above and choose in Step 2 (,) as separator.
+If you initially use (;) as separator and all your CSV data is separated, you will want to follow the steps above and choose in Step 2 (,) as separator.

 Please try the following steps: